dorianb/expressApp/README.md

 # Node.js project using express Framework

 This is the GROUP3 project (Dorian BAGUR, Najlaa SEDKI and Maoqiao ZHOU).
-We used coffeeScript as programmation language and MarkDown to document our code.

 ## Functionalities
 * provide a login formular accepting: username and email